THE SCIENCE BEHIND MELLA

 Machine Learning Model

-For more information on the machine learning model, download our breakdown
+For more information on the machine learning model, here is a link for the breakdown of our Machine Learning White Paper.

 Integrated for Ease of Use